-Monday, Wednesday and Friday lecture sessions will be at the time scheduled by the Registrar for that section; attendance will be taken.
+Monday and Wednesday lecture sessions will be synchronous meetings in Zoom at the time scheduled by the Registrar for that section; attendance will be taken.
 Lecture sections are the majority of your instructed time.
-Lecture sessions will include a mixture of new material and opportunities to review key concepts from previous lectures and the online content of the course.
+Lecture sessions will include a mixture of new material and opportunities to review key concepts from previous lectures and the asynchronous content of the course.
 As active use of German is a main goal of this course, it is essential that students come to class and be prepared to participate.
 Your readiness and participation in Lecture sessions will be evaluated by your course instructor.
 Please see more detailed information regarding participation under "course notes."